 Six holidays are granted during the internship year.
-These are Labor Day, Thanksgiving Day, Christmas Day, New Year's Day, Memorial Day and Martin Luther King Day.
+These are Labor Day, Thanksgiving Day, the Friday after Thanksgiving, Christmas Day, New Year's Day, and Martin Luther King Day.
 If you are scheduled to work a holiday, a compensatory day will be given at another time.
 One week of time off is scheduled at Christmas.

 It is the responsibility of the intern to maintain personal health insurance and car insurance.
 Interns are covered by University of Kentucky Malpractice Insurance during performance of activities required for completion of the internship program.